laur89/awesome-stars/README.md

 - [rvaiya/keyd](https://github.com/rvaiya/keyd) - A key remapping daemon for linux.
 - [google/xsecurelock](https://github.com/google/xsecurelock) - X11 screen lock utility with security in mind
 - [milgra/vmp](https://github.com/milgra/vmp) - Visual music player
+- [GEIGEIGEIST/TOTEM](https://github.com/GEIGEIGEIST/TOTEM) - TOTEM is a 38 keys column-staggered split keyboard.
+It meant to be used with a SEEED XIAO BLE or RP2040
 - [swaywm/swaylock](https://github.com/swaywm/swaylock) - Screen locker for Wayland
 - [milgra/sov](https://github.com/milgra/sov) - An overlay that shows schemas for all workspaces to make navigation in sway easier.
 - [FedeDP/Clight](https://github.com/FedeDP/Clight) - A C daemon that turns your webcam into a light sensor.
 It will adjust screen backlight based on ambient brightness.